 He got his start in the financial world directly inside the belly of the beast as an investment banking analyst for Morgan Stanley.
 It was a baptism by fire and a master class in wealth taught by the world’s richest people.
 It was here, as well as in post-graduate work at Harvard Business School, that Jason made the connections and built the network that would help him start his own family office and make his first angel investments.
 Through his extensive travels researching public and private investment opportunities in Europe, South America, Central America, Canada, and the U.S., Jason further built his network of CEOs, billionaire investors, startup founders, and serial entrepreneurs who help him find the best investments before the rest of the crowd gets there.

 Now, Jason’s left the world of Wall Street behind to assist you with the same strategies he used to help the ultra-wealthy get even richer.
-In addition to being a regular contributor to Wealth Daily, Jason co-authors The Wealth Advisory stock newsletter where he helps investors beat the same pros he used to work hand in hand with on Wall Street.
+In addition to being the managing editor of Wealth Daily, Jason authors The Wealth Advisory stock newsletter where he helps investors beat the same pros he used to work hand in hand with on Wall Street.
 He is also the founder of Main Street Ventures, a first-of-its-kind pre-IPO investment advisory service where he shares the network that he spent the past two decades building so you can find and invest in the next breakout stock before it hits the open market.